 NCERT Solutions for Class 12 Science English Chapter 10 An Elementary School Classroom In A Slum are provided here with simple step-by-step explanations.
-These solutions for An Elementary School Classroom In A Slum are extremely popular among class 12 Science students for English An Elementary School Classroom In A Slum Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 12 Science English Chapter 10 are provided here for you for free.
+These solutions for An Elementary School Classroom In A Slum are extremely popular among Class 12 Science students for English An Elementary School Classroom In A Slum Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 12 Science English Chapter 10 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 12 Science English are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 12 Science English are prepared by experts and are 100% accurate.

 Page No 92:

 Have you ever visited or seen an elementary school in a slum?
 What does it look like?

 Yes, I have visited an elementary school in a slum.
 The school was in a pitiful state.
 Its dingy and neglected classrooms were devoid of even basic amenities like fan and lights.
 Every single window was broken and bore marks of rust.
 How the students in the classroom dealt with the outside noise or the winters was anybodyâs guess.
 The ceilings too were full of cobwebs.
 The furniture was broken and almost unusable.
 The walls of the classrooms were as shabby, malnourished and disinterested as the students sitting in their enclosures.
 Even the teachers seemed to have lost their concern both for the students and their education.
 Moreover, I was shocked to know that the usage of toilets was restricted to the school staff.